 Mariposa County Courthouse by Charlie Phillips

 Stay in Mariposa and discover all there is to do in this charming Gold Rush town.
 Explore the grounds of the Mariposa County Courthouse, completed in 1854, this historic icon is the oldest operating courthouse west of the Rockies.
 Venture from the courthouse down to main street where you can taste locally produced wine and olive oil, visit art galleries, or get lunch at one of the many fine eateries featuring fresh and local fare.
 To better understand the lives of the pioneers and miners who once called Mariposa home (and still do!) visit the Mariposa Mining and Mineral Museum or the Mariposa Museum and History Center.
 Voted one of the best small museums by the Smithsonian Institute, the Mariposa Museum and History Center features a working stampmill and authentic mining equipment and curios from the age of the Gold Rush.
-Gold panning is available for those who want to try their luck at the Mariposa Mining and Mineral Museum or the Yosemite Zipline Adventure Ranch.
-Immerse yourself even further by taking a stagecoach ride back in time with the Mariposa Stage Lines.
+Gold panning is available for those who want to try their luck at the Mariposa Mining and Mineral Museum.

 Dine at the June Bug Cafe